jacksloan/qlab-rest/README.md

 # About

-The QLab rest monorepo contains several demo apps and a Golang utility library for creating applications that interact with QLab
+Various apps and libs for interacting with QLab workspaces

 # Development Setup